 Although this album was not meant to be their last, I think it is a nice ending to this renowned group, yet it also leaves you with a desire for more.
 This musical effort shows a sense of change and maturity in ABBA’s sound.
 There is still great potential.
 I’m one of those people still hoping for a new ABBA album someday, even though that is (probably) never going to happen.

 Two songs talk of divorce and separation.
 The first is “When All Is Said and Done.”
 This is an ABBA ballad.
 The song is an ode to the divorce between Lyngstad and Andersson.
-This song possess the perfect words for a divorcing couple.
-It expresses how finger pointing is now over and that they have to now be content with what they have reaped.
+This song possesses the perfect words for a divorcing couple.
+It expresses how finger-pointing is now over and that they have to now be content with what they have reaped.

 The second song is “One of Us.”
 This is another ABBA type ballad, yet I find it’s idea one of many other songs, but the words definitely needed to be said at this time in ABBA’s career.

 The great epitaph of this album is “I Let The Music Speak” and “Like an Angel Passing Through My Room.”
-The first song can be interpreted many different ways.
+The first song can be interpreted in many different ways.
 I found it to be a description of the group’s previous years.
-While they were going through their troubles as couples, and parents they just let the music speak while hiding behind its facade.
+While they were going through their troubles as couples and parents.
+They let the music speak while hiding behind its facade.

 There is a unity within ABBA that can’t be broken.
 This is seen through their continued successes in popular culture with films such as Mama Mia!.
 Their legacy can be found in many songs, such as Madonna’s “Hung Up,” which uses the same instrumental hook as “Gimme Gimme (A Man After Midnight).”

 ABBA’s career is far from over, even if they haven’t made a new album of music in 33 years.
 Their influence is undoubted and their impact deep.
-Their that canceled TV series.
-They are forever to be continued….
+They’re that canceled TV series.
+They are forever to be continued…